 The Board of Directors is currently composed of five members, four of which were appointed by the shareholders for a period of six years expiring on the date of the annual general shareholders' meeting approving the accounts for fiscal year 2025.
-Mr. Marc Oczachowski, Chief Executive Officer, and elected Chairman of the Board as of March 25, 2020, was appointed director of the Company by the shareholders on June 30, 2017, effective July 1, 2017, for a period of six years expiring on the date of the annual general shareholders' meeting approving the accounts for the fiscal year 2022.
+Mr. Marc Oczachowski was appointed as a director of the Company by the shareholders on June 30, 2017, effective July 1, 2017, for a period of six years expiring on the date of the annual general shareholders' meeting approving the accounts for the fiscal year 2022 and has since been reappointed by the shareholders on June 30, 2023, for a period of six years expiring on the date of the annual general shareholders' meeting to be held in 2029 to approve the accounts for the fiscal year 2028.
+He was appointed as Chairman of the Board for the first time on March 25, 2020 and reappointed as Chairman on June 30, 2023.
 See Item 6, "Directors, Senior Management and Employees."
 A director's term ends at the end of the ordinary general shareholders' meeting convened to vote on the accounts of the then-preceding fiscal year and held in the year during which the term of such director comes to an end.
 Directors may be re-elected; a director may also be dismissed at any time at the shareholders' meeting.

-An individual person may not be a member of more than five Boards of Directors or Supervisory Boards in corporations (société anonyme) registered in France; directorships held in controlled companies (as defined by Section L.233-16 of the French Commercial Code) by the Company are not taken into account.
+An individual person may not be a member of more than five Boards of Directors or Supervisory Boards in corporations (société anonyme) registered in France; directorships held in controlled companies (as defined by Article L.233-16 of the French Commercial Code) by the Company are not taken into account.

-In the event of the death or resignation of one or more directors, the Board of Directors may make provisional appointments to fill vacancies before the next general shareholders' meetings, provided that the number of directors still in office is not below the required legal minimum of directors (two).
+In the event of the death or resignation of one or more directors, the Board of Directors may make provisional appointments to fill vacancies before the next general shareholders' meetings, provided that the number of directors still in office is not below the required legal minimum of directors (three).
 These provisional appointments must be ratified by the next ordinary shareholders meeting.
 Even if a provisional appointment is not ratified, resolutions and acts previously approved by the Board of Directors nonetheless remain valid.

-If the number of Directors falls below the compulsory legal minimum, the remaining directors must immediately convene an ordinary general shareholders' meeting to reach a full Board of Directors.
+If the number of directors falls below the compulsory legal minimum, the remaining directors must immediately convene an ordinary general shareholders' meeting to reach a full Board of Directors.